ropensci/tidyhydat/README.md

 download_hydat()
 ```

-This downloads the most recent version of HYDAT and then saves it in a
+This downloads (with your permission) the most recent version of HYDAT
-location on your computer where `tidyhydat`’s function will look for it.
+and then saves it in a location on your computer where `tidyhydat`’s
-Do be patient though as this takes a long time\!
-To see where HYDAT was
+function will look for it.
+Do be patient though as this takes a long
-saved you can run `hy_dir()`.
-Now that you have HYDAT downloaded and
+time\!
+To see where HYDAT was saved you can run `hy_dir()`.
+Now that you
-ready to go, you are all set to begin some hydrologic analysis.
+have HYDAT downloaded and ready to go, you are all set to begin looking
+at Canadian hydrometric data.

 Most functions in `tidyhydat` follow a common argument structure.
 We
 will use the `hy_daily_flows()` function for the following examples
 though the same approach applies to most functions in the package (See
-`ls("package:tidyhydat")` for a list of exported objects).
-Much of the
+`help(package = "tidyhydat")` for a list of exported objects).
+Much of
-functionality of `tidyhydat` originates with the choice of hydrometric
+the functionality of `tidyhydat` originates with the choice of
-stations that you are interested in.
-A user will often find themselves
+hydrometric stations that you are interested in.
+A user will often find
-creating vectors of station numbers.
-There are several ways to do this.
+themselves creating vectors of station numbers.
+There are several ways
+to do this.

 The simplest case is if you would like to extract only station.
 You can
 supply this directly to the `station_number` argument: